 Educational Level: Education is a characteristic that is supposed to have a positive impact on financial performance as well as survival of wood marketing business.
 It is expected that higher educational level contributes to better management of resources and market information utilization.
 25.0 per cent had primary education, 26.7per cent had secondary school education, 18.3 per cent had no formal education and 30.0 per cent had tertiary education, showing that 56.7% of wood marketers attained secondary education and tertiary education.

 Marital status: Majority of the respondents were married (65%).
-This has implication on stability and responsibility to meet with livelihood demands of family members.
+This implies stability and responsibility to meet with livelihood demands of family members.

 Household size: The mean house hold size was 7 persons, a relatively large household size.
-This result supports the opinion of Olukosi and Erhabor (2004) who stated that marketing activities are labour intensive and large households can provide labour at least or no cost.
+This result supports the opinion of Olukosi and Erhabor (2004) who stated that marketing activities are labour-intensive and large households can provide labour at least or no cost.

 Nature of business: Wood marketers operated as wholesalers (30%), retailers (50%) and both (20.0%).